AUDITION DATES & TIMES

 Auditions will be reading from the script.

-Valley Center Stage is a community theatre in its 9th season with over 75 shows since 2003 with annual productions of A Christmas Carol in story theatre style, and recent shows including The Wind in the Willows (also in story theatre style), The Foreigner, Moon Over Buffalo, Dracula, The Curious Savage, A Funny Thing Happened on the Way to the Forum and many others over the years, children theatre shows like Jack and the Beanstalk and The Emperor's New Clothes, interactive murder mysteries, old time radio shows, and special events.
-You can view a sampling of the quality of our shows produced by Valley Center Stage and see some photos of recent shows.
+Valley Center Stage is a community theatre in its 8th season with over 75 shows since 2003 with annual productions of A Christmas Carol in story theatre style, and recent shows including The Wind in the Willows (also in story theatre style), The Foreigner, Moon Over Buffalo, Dracula, The Curious Savage, and many others over the years, children theatre shows like Jack and the Beanstalk and The Emperor's New Clothes, interactive murder mysteries, old time radio shows, and special events.

 Ruth Tisdale: (F mid 40s) An accountant in the mayor’s office and wife of Jack, is enamored of being backstage in the VIP lounge.
 She feels the thrill and excitement of being one with celebrities.
 Ruth thinks acting is a noble profession and she wants this night to ignite the flames of passion in her marriage.